inasafe/inasafe-doc/docs/source/training/socialisation/inasafe_concepts.rst

 raster based census data, but in the near future we will be releasing a version that supports assigning population estimates to buildings using census data.
-One of the nicest online resources for population data is ‘WorldPop' - a project that aims to provide population data for anywhere in the globe produced in a standardised and rigorous way.
+One of the nicest online resources for population data is 'WorldPop' - a project that aims to provide population data for anywhere in the globe produced in a standardised and rigorous way.

 +--------------+---------------------------------------------------------------+